What You Need To Do To Stay Safer With COVID19

 If you train in an energy healing modality, move the training online where possible

 Reiki is an exception, where due to charlatans operating on the internet, Reiki attunements and training have to be in-person.
 You can do one person at a time in that case, for example.
 Do not blow your breath on the client.

 Inform clients of guidance about visiting the premises prior to and at the point of arrival, including information on websites, on booking forms, on a text/sms that you send to confirm the appointment, by email, everywhere.

-The client toilet must have clear signs as to proper hand-washing technique, paper disposable towels, and must be accessible in a COVID safe& secure way.
+The client toilet must have paper disposable towels or wash the towel after a client uses it.
 Clean everything, including toilets, more often between each use.